 There is no question that the two biggest challenges to the full realization of this proposed program are budgetary and legislative.
 Even the least expensive pathway to achieving all three phases could cost as much as \$125,000 and at this price point, grants are more likely to pay for a large measure of the work.
-However, the "Cadillac" version of the process could cost as much as \$310,000 and only a small portion could likely be grant funded (unless very creative and well-coordinated grants seeking were utilized).
-As of this latest update, the state has rolled out a grant program called "One Stop for Growth" which could be the answer to the question of how to solve coordinated grant funding.
+However, the "Cadillac" version of the process could cost as much as \$350,000 and only a small portion could likely be grant funded (unless very creative and well-coordinated grants seeking were utilized).
+As of this latest update, the state had rolled out a grant program called "One Stop for Growth" which Harvard applied for in 2021 but was not selected.
+We intend to try again in 2022 hopefully benefitting from the feedback received on the initial application.